New housing - our policies and strategies

 Wiltshire Core Strategy and Wiltshire 2026: Planning for Wiltshire's Future (Local Development Framework)

-The Wiltshire Core Strategy is the most important part of the Local Development Framework (LDF), a suite of planning policy documents that replace the Local Plans covering Wiltshire and the South Wiltshire core strategy.
+The Wiltshire Core Strategy is the most important part of the Local Development Framework (LDF), a suite of planning policy documents that replace the Local Plans covering Wiltshire.
 The Wiltshire Core Strategy was formally adopted by Wiltshire Council on 20 January 2015.
 The Plan provides a positive and flexible overarching planning policy framework for Wiltshire for the period up to 2026.
 It is is designed to sustainably balance the economic, social and environmental demands of the area.
 It is a plan to tackle Wiltshire's long-term growth aspirations through collaboration with local communities, business leaders and wider stakeholders.

 Read about the Core Strategy.